AJ Exclusive: Lynch Architects wins Abbey Green design competition

 Lynch Architects has won the AJ/Design for London competition to redesign Abbey Green in East London

-The contest, run with the London Borough of Barking and Dagenham (LBBD), received 40 entries where six shortlisted practices were asked to develop their visions further.
+The contest, run with the London Borough of Barking and Dagenham (LBBD), received 40 entries with six shortlisted practices asked to develop their visions further.

 This week, Lynch Architects’ project was declared the winner by a jury that included Mark Brearley, director of Design for London; Jeremy Grint, head of regeneration for LBBD; and Liza Fior of Muf Architects, whose Barking Square arboretum recently won the European Prize for Public Space.